· · AI

 Fallback strategies for missing information.
 RAG systems break when asked about topics not in the knowledge base.
 Detect low-confidence retrievals and handle them explicitly rather than letting the model hallucinate.

 Cost optimization matters at scale.
-Embedding models vary significantly in cost and latency.
+Embedding models vary in cost and latency.
 OpenAI’s text-embedding-3 family remains widely used.
-Open source alternatives like BGE-M3 or E5-Mistral offer comparable performance at lower cost.
+That said, open source alternatives like BGE-M3 or E5-Mistral offer comparable performance at lower cost.
 Voyage AI’s v4 series now leads benchmarks, outperforming competitors by 8-14%.

 Vector database choice shapes both performance and cost.
 Pinecone handles billions of vectors with sub-50ms latency.
 Weaviate offers flexibility and hybrid search with both managed and open source options.
 Qdrant excels at complex filtering with strong multitenancy and is now SOC 2 Type II certified.
 Chroma works for prototypes and smaller deployments.
 Milvus 2.6 and Zilliz Cloud lead for enterprise scale, with tiered storage delivering 87% storage cost reduction by automatically moving data between hot, warm, and cold tiers.
 Benchmark with your actual data before committing to any of these.